chrismo/talks/productivity/productivity.md

 ???

-For a counterpoint view on 10x and other topics, which arose specifically from a critique on Steve McConnell's writings.
+For a counterpoint view on 10x and other topics, one resource you can check out is The Leprechauns of Software Engineering, which arose specifically from a critique on Steve McConnell's writings on the 10x developer.

 The 10x developer, or 5x, or 2x, or 1.1x may be a myth, but if they do exist, in my opinion they subsist on small habits that buy themselves productivity over the long haul, vs. folks who can just type 10 times as fast as you.

 ---

+class: center, middle

 # Trade-Offs